logo dark logo

 The red line is the dirt road.
 The blue and purple lines are my hikes in and out, so you can see how much of a different route we took each time.
 Just want to emphasize that there is no trail, so this is why my tracks are so different.

-Get the Gaia GPS app here for a discount.
+Get your app here for a discount.

 Nearby Hike